chaoqy/chaoqy.github.io/_projects/discord-bots/index.md

 ---
 # Character Information Bot
-A Discord bot I created during my time at FunCat Games as an intern to process game data, with efficient lookup structures for 100+ characters and items.
+A Discord bot I created to process game data for the mobile game, with efficient lookup structures for 100+ characters and items.
 The bot has multiple commands with flexible searching by name, attribute, and nickname, and automated stat calculation system.

 ## Demo
 {% include image-gallery.html images="char_bot_demo.gif" %}